FossoresLP/go-jwt/README.md

 		Kid string // Key ID of the key used to sign the token.
 		Jku string // URL presenting public key necessary for validation.
 	}
-	Content []byte // Should be either a map with strings as keys or a struct to adhere to the standard.
+	Content []byte // Encoded JSON as specified in RFC 7519 (Should be based on map or struct in Go) }
-}
 ```